s-m-r-z/VenD-internship-tasks/task01_updated/README.md

 # task01

-Some bugs that occured in the previous built of task1 were removed in this file
+-Some bugs that occured in the previous built of task1 were removed in this file